 There are LOTS of variations nowadays – tanning accelerators, lotions, oil, sprays, and sticks.
 You’re lucky if you find the perfect product on the first try.

 If not, don’t hesitate to try a few more times to perfect that tan.

 You could always start with mild self-tanners for sensitive skin.

 3. Can I Redo/Improve My Tan?

-If your first attempt at that fake tan didn’t work, don’t worry as you can still do some remedies.
+If your first attempt to apply self tanner didn’t work, don’t worry as you can still do some remedies.

-- FOR UNEVEN AREAS, add in a little more self tanner and blend it with the rest.
-Remember to apply fake tan a little bit less on your elbows, knees, feet, and ankles for a more natural-looking tan.
+- FOR UNEVEN AREAS, apply self tanner to the uneven spot and blend it with the rest.
+Remember to apply tanning lotion a little bit less on your elbows, knees, feet, and ankles for a more natural-looking tan.

 - FOR OVERLY TANNED AREAS OR DARK SPOTS, you can lighten them by rubbing half a lemon to the area you want to adjust.
 It helps “erase” the excess color from the skin.